 The concept of nudging was initially explored in offline situations involving inperson decisions, focusing primarily on matters related to personal health or finances.
 As nudging gained in popularity and started to be used in the online environment, a new term emerged: digital nudging.
-It involves user interface elements of websites and software applications that affect the choices of the users, the use of various design features, such as choice architecture, default settings, and social influence.

-As the main goal of RSs is to guide users to better choices by recommending items that align with their preferences or long-term well-being, there are opportunities to combine personalized recommendations with explicit digital nudges [11].
-These nudges can encourage users to explore content beyond their typical preferences, helping to reduce filter bubbles and selective exposure behavior.
+It involves user interface elements of websites and software applications that affect choices of the users, the use of various design features, such as choice architecture, default settings, and social influence.
+As the main goal of RSs is to guide users to better choices and recommend items that users will most likely enjoy or items that the system think they are more suitable for the users to see, there are possibilities to merge personalized recommendations with "explicit" digital nudges [11].
 For example, nudges in public service RSs can specifically manifest as default settings or the delivery of feedback on the recommended items they receive [21].
 This feedback can be used to adjust the recommendations and make them more diverse over time.

+Nudging can be used in RSs to benefit democracy by promoting exposure to diverse viewpoints which results in decreasing in selective exposure behavior and reducing filter bubbles.
+One approach is to use nudges that encourage users to explore content outside of their usual preferences or viewpoints and to engage with a broader range of content and viewpoints, which can help to promote a more informed and democratic society.
 There are different strategies and methodologies for using digital nudging in RSs which have been discussed in the literature.
-For example, [1] proposed a strategy called the full homepage recommendation strategy.
-It is a nudging strategy that can be used to ensure access diversity by providing users with a wide range of content options on the homepage of a website or app.
+For example, [1] proposed a strategy for digital nudging in the recommender system called full homepage recommendation strategy.
+It is a nudging strategy which can be used to ensure access diversity by providing users with a wide range of content options on the homepage of a website or app.
 The idea behind this strategy is that the news recommender system pre-selects news articles for consumption based on a user's profile characteristics.
-In consequence, it can help to reduce selective exposure by favoring the display of viewpoints that the user may be less familiar with or have not yet considered.
+And in consequence, it can help to reduce selective exposure by favoring the display of viewpoints that the user may be less familiar with or have not yet considered.
 Furthermore, the algorithm could also prioritize news articles that cover matters of public interest, rather than just reinforcing the user's existing preferences.
 By doing so, the system can help to ensure that users are exposed to a broader range of perspectives on issues that are relevant to society as a whole, rather than just their individual interests and biases.

-However, this strategy has faced many criticisms, and some argued that it cannot be counted as a nudge.
-Vermeulen and Judith argued that the pre-selected news article on the homepage limits individual choice - which contradicts the definition of nudge - because users are not able to select content that has not been pre-selected for them [21].
+However, this strategy has faced many criticisms, and some argued that it cannot be counted as nudge.
+Vermeulen and Judith argued that the pre-selected news article in the homepage limits individual choice - which contradicts with the definition of nudge - because users are not able to select content that has not been pre-selected for them [21].
+The content that is not pre-selected is effectively de-selected, meaning that it cannot be consumed by the user.
+Users should have the ability to manage the parameters that inform the algorithmic selection and prioritization process through the user interface.
+This can help to ensure that users have more control over the content they see and can help to mitigate the potential negative effects of algorithmic filtering and bias.